gzt/CholWishart/cran-comments.md

 * "digamma" is not mis-spelled.

 * This is a new release.
+I have read and agree with CRAN policies.

 ## Reverse dependencies